Finding property in Portsmouth

 - Don’t be scared to ask for advice.
 There are people at the University specifically to help you find a home.

-- Consider living slightly out of town for peace of mind and focussed study.
+- Consider living slightly out of town for peace of mind and focused study.